ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 ### Bundles

-Datasets are not submitted to the data store, instead datasets are organized into bundles.
+Datasets are not submitted to terra as a whole; instead, datasets are organized into subgraphs.
 The splitting is roughly technology dependent as files are grouped together based on requirements for each analysis pipeline run.
-Bundling for technologies that do not yet have a pipeline should be done consistently with other datasets in the HCA.
-If you are unsure you should consult with the pipeline developers and other wranglers to define the ideal bundle.
+Grouping should be done consistently with other datasets in the HCA.
+If you are unsure, you should consult with the pipeline developers and other wranglers to define the ideal subgraph.

-Ingest creates one bundle for every process linked to a sequence or image file.
+Ingest creates one subgraph for every process linked to a sequence or image file.
 As mentioned above, one process is automatically created between every entity.
-Therefore, by default each file will be exported in a separate bundle.
-Often we do not want this behavior and instead want to bundle differently.
+Therefore, by default each file will be exported in a separate subgraph.
+Often we do not want this behavior and instead want to group differently.

   | Technology| Bundle content| Files in bundle|
   |---------- |---------------| ---------------|